IPS-Eye-White

 Is the Bible the Word of God?
 Those who take the question seriously, gather the available evidence, and examine the difficulties, will discover that the accumulated evidence falls very heavily on the side of the reliability and credibility of the Bible...
 There is more than enough compelling reason to embrace the Bible for what it claims to be...
 God's Word.

-Continue To Part 5: Differences and Discrepancies in the Old Testament
+Continue To Chapter 5: Differences and Discrepancies in the Old Testament

 Skeptics are often unfamiliar with the languages used in the Scriptures, particularly how certain Hebrew and Greek words and phrases were used.
 Few are familiar with the cultural influences of the time, do not seem to recognize the variety of literary genres used, and that the historical portions of the Bible were never meant to be precise chronological records.
 But, perhaps most of all, skeptics seem to have an abysmal lack of knowledge about Christianity itself.
 HERE